 Additionally, Bohorquez is on the nursing faculty at Kaplan University, where she prepares nursing school graduates for the National Council Licensure Examination.

-As the clinical nursing supervisor, Rosario returns to Brooks-TLC from the New York State Department of Community and Corrections at Lakeview Shock, where she was an RNII, providing healthcare services to incarcerated individuals.
+As the clinical care coordinator, Rosario returns to Brooks-TLC from the New York State Department of Community and Corrections at Lakeview Shock, where she was an RNII, providing healthcare services to incarcerated individuals.
 Of her 24-years in the nursing profession, 20 were spent as a full-time nurse in the following departments: Emergency, Intensive Care, OB and medical surgical.
 Additionally, her nursing career also includes serving Elderwood at Cheektowaga as a nurse educator, Aspire of WNY as a nurse manager and Hamot Medical in Erie, Pa., as a shock-trauma ER nurse.

 Rosario is a certified ER nurse and holds a Bachelor of Science in Nursing, from Daemen College, an Associate of Applied Science in Nursing, from Jamestown Community College (JCC), and is nearing completion of a Master of Science program in Executive Leadership and Innovation from Daemen.